araschang/araschang/README.md

 ### Hi there 👋

-My name is Aras and I'm a student from Taiwan with a dual expertise in computer science and business.
+My name is Aras and I'm a senior from National Taiwan University with a dual expertise in computer science and business.
 Here's some info about me!

 ⚡ Work experience: